Manhattan Municipal Building: Base

-A large arched vault is located at the center of the building's base, at the eastern end of Chambers Street, and is flanked by two smaller arched vaults.
+A large, arched vaulted corridor is located at the center of the building's base, at the eastern end of Chambers Street, and is flanked by two smaller arched vaults.
+The arch measures about 50 ft tall and 35 ft wide.
 It is designed in the neoclassical style like the Arch of Constantine.
 The vault was large enough to accommodate New Chambers Street, which was closed in 1971 to make way for a pedestrian plaza in front of One Police Plaza and the Manhattan Municipal Building.
 The terracotta vault was modeled on the entrance of the Palazzo Farnese in Rome, and was also called the "Gate of the City" after William Jean Beauley painted an image of the scene.
 The vault separates the lobby into two sections, each with its own set of elevator banks.
 The second through fifth stories are also divided into two portions by the vault.
+When the Municipal Building opened, the vault created a wind tunnel effect, leading employees to nickname it the "Cave of the Winds".

 As constructed, the first floor was devoted entirely to public space, with two open loggias and the two portions of the lobby.
+Underneath each loggia were two massive staircases leading to the mezzanine of the Chambers Street station.
+The staircase under the south loggia measured 64 ft wide and could accommodate 1,280 passengers per minute, while that under the north loggia was 43 ft wide and could accommodate 800 passengers per minute.
 The loggia under the southern wing still exists, with staircases leading to the subway from both the north and south.
 It is supported by a set of columns and has a ceiling of white Guastavino tiles.
 The loggia under the northern wing is no longer extant, having been enclosed.